TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Retro.md

 <br />

-The output confirms that there is an available pre created computer account: `BANKING$`
+The output confirms that there is a pre-created computer account: `BANKING$`.

-We can confirm that this computer account is using its name as password running:
+We can confirm that this computer account is using its name as password by running:

 <br />